Privileges, Rules and Requirements of Membership, Common Agreements

 - Other needs identified through the season

-- Event hosts/committee leaders will provide sign-in sheets to gather volunteer hours for group events, but each planting-bed household is responsible for logging hours in the Member section of HGNC’s website or in the Garden Member Notebook kept in the shed to keep track of its participation and in fulfilling its required hours for the season.
+Event Hosts/Committee Leaders will provide sign-in sheets or direct members to an online form to gather volunteer hours for group events.
+There is also a Garden Member Notebook kept in the shed for members to keep track of participation in fulfilling required hours (and more!) for the season.

 - Membership Renewal and new applications for membership open Feb.
 28.